billyjoseph008/nura/README.md

 **Nura.js** harmonizes AI agents and UI layers so teams can build interfaces that listen, understand, and act.
 Born from the ideals of *nur* (light) and *pneuma* (breath), it carries Billy Rojas’s vision of living, conversational software.

-> “Built for a future where apps don’t just respond — they converse.”
+> “Create a world where apps feel profoundly human—so present and gentle you could swear they almost breathe.”

 ## Core Features